Throughout his career as Packers GM, Brian Gutekunst has shown that he is always willing to make moves in the draft.

-He also traded down in the 1st round.
+He also traded down in the 1st round in his first draft.

 In short, he moves around to get the guys he wants.

-The Packers have 11 picks in the upcoming draft, giving Brian Gutekunst plenty of options to move around for any players he may have his eyes on.
-With a pretty solid roster, it’s possible that the Packers don’t have room for 11 rookies – trading up could be an effective to strategy to get fewer, better players (check out the Packers options for trading down here).
+The Packers have 10 picks in the upcoming draft, giving Brian Gutekunst plenty of options to move around for any players he may have his eyes on.
+In a draft that feels less top heavy than previous years, the Packers may benefit from trading down early to have more chances at picking a winner (check out the Packers options for trading up here).

-So, what options to the Packers have for trading up in the 2022 NFL Draft?
+So, what options to the Packers have for trading down in the 2023 NFL Draft?

 Given that, here are some potential trade options for the Packers where the math works out for a possible deal:

-So there are the most likely ranges the Packers could move up to if they weren’t in love with anyone when their pick came up and they wanted to add some extra picks.
+So there are the most likely ranges the Packers could move down to if they weren’t in love with anyone when their pick came up and they wanted to add some extra picks.

-We don’t know what the Packers are thinking or who might be available, but we do know that Gutekunst has a history of trading up and it is a key part of his draft strategy.
-With 11 picks for the Packers, this should be an exciting draft.
+We don’t know what the Packers are thinking or who might be available, but we do know that Gutekunst has a history of moving around and it is a key part of his draft strategy.
+With 10 picks for the Packers, this should be an exciting draft.

 Want to learn more!?